niyando/niyando.github.io/_posts/web/2015-10-10-get-started-with-bower.markdown

 Here is how you should do it.

-First thing ..you cannot distribute your package without hosting it at some git endpoint (github, bitbucker, your own gitlab).
+First thing ..
+You cannot distribute your package without hosting it at some git endpoint (github, bitbucker, your own gitlab).
 You will need to point your bower package to a remote repository where it can consume contents of your package.

 We will use Github for our reference.
-Push your library on Github
+Push your library to your Github repo.

 Now you need to configure your project.
 Its as simple as adding a bower.json file.
 Minimally, you need following